drupalprojects/packaging/README.txt

   weight.
 The results are independent of the order of products in the cart.

 package_each_in_own.inc
-  Corresponds to the Ubercart "each-in-own" packaging method.
+  Corresponds to the Ubercart "each-in-own" packaging method, for backwards compatibility.

 package_one_package.inc
   For backwards compatibility with shipping quote methods that didn't do